 And, if they dared come here I'd eat them for dinner, so they better beware.

 I got to the door and looked out the window on the side.
 I recognized the jaunty stance and the long black hair even though his back was to the door.
-I stood straight up for a moment and wondered why he was here, especially after being out of contact for so long.
-Was he here to tell me how much I sickened him because I ran or that I couldn’t handle death?
+I straightened and wondered why he was here, especially after being out of contact for so long.
+Was he here to tell me how much I sickened him because I ran?

 I opened the door knowing I couldn’t put it off because he’d just knock again and then my brother or dad would come.
 It would just be weird to try and explain.
 I scooted outside and stood beside him on the porch, overlooking the quiet street.
 On clear days if you looked a little to the right you could see the port with all its massive ships in the distance.

 “Hey,” I said.
-I briefly looked up at him as he rubbed his hands through his hair, messing up his normally smooth hair.
+I briefly looked up at him as he rubbed his hands through his hair.
 Week old stubble grew across his cheeks.

 “Amelia told me where you’d be,” he said after a moment.
 I immediately felt guilty because I hadn’t even bothered to check to see if she was alright.

 “Is she okay?”
 I asked.
 He only nodded and so the silence stretched between us.
 “Great, because I was going through this pile of applications for those wanting to be my new roommate and they’re all duds.”
 Sirius raised his eyebrow and looked at me.
-I wanted to hit myself.
-Why must I always say the stupidest of things?
-I do absolutely no favours for myself but silences were never my forte.
 “Tasteless, I know.”

 “As always.”
 He almost sounded amused.

 “What happened today, Sirius?
 Why were they after her?”
-I finally ventured to ask.
-Part of me didn’t want to know at all but... well, I had to know why she was being tortured.
+I ventured to ask.
+Part of me didn’t want to know at all, but... well, I knew I needed to know.
 There had to be a reason behind it for me to try and make sense of it.